jayhyun-hwang/seeULater/README.md

 -----------

 seeULater is a book mark manager.
 You can add, delete, edit, add memo and share URLs you interested!
-Inspired by the lack of good book mard manager with having remote store, now we can store and manage interesting pages easily!
+Inspired by the lack of good book mark manager with having remote store, now we can store and manage interesting pages easily!
 This project uses a remote repository(AWS ec2 and RDS), so you can access your bookmark with your account from anywhere.

 * Add interesting pages URL
 * View your favorites